PO Box 9021, Wilmington, DE 19809, USA

 Yellow-bellied Marmot

-26. Olympic Marmot ______ (on montane meadows & slopes of the Olympic Peninsula of western Washington State)
+26. Olympic Marmot ______ WA (on montane meadows & slopes of the Olympic Peninsula of western Washington State)

 Marmota olympus